ayperiKhudaybergenova/bert-distilbert-comparison-WNLI-NER/README.md

 * DistilBERT F1 Score: 93.87%

-[View the NER comparison code here](NER_finetuned_CoNLLTestSet.py)
+[View the NER comparison code here](NER_finetuned_CoNLLTestSet.py) The link to the local files if no repository access:

 DistilBERT doing slightly better on CoNLL-2003 could be because of regularisation effects during distillation, but its worse performance in real-life examples might show that compression comes with loss of robustness.These results underline the importance of evaluating on both standard benchmarks and out-of-domain examples to get a realistic picture of model performance.

 ---